-Director, Interventional Cardiovascular Center, and Co-Director, Vascular Center, University Hospitals Harrington Heart & Vascular Institute; Professor of Medicine, Case Western Reserve University School of Medicine
+Director, Interventional Cardiovascular Center and Co-Director, Vascular Center, UH Harrington Heart & Vascular Institute; Professor of Medicine, Case Western Reserve University School of Medicine

-For patients with critical limb ischemia (CLI), it can often seem that there are no good treatment options.
+For patients with lower extremity wounds and ulcers, it can often seem that there are no good treatment options.
 Studies show that some patients, in fact, undergo an amputation without ever having a vascular assessment.

-At the American College of Cardiology meeting last March, Dr. Shishehbor presented data on another CLI research priority – biologic therapy.
+At the American College of Cardiology meeting last March, Dr. Shishehbor presented data on another critical limb ischemia research priority – biologic therapy.
 The STOP-PAD trial evaluated the effectiveness of JVS-100, manufactured by Juventas Therapeutics.

-“We were injecting biologic therapy into the foot as an adjunctive therapy to the revascularization to see if we could heal those wounds in a more timely fashion,” Dr. Shishehbor says.
-“What this compound does is attract the natural angiogenic factors to the site of the injection.
-If you have a wound in your foot and we inject this in the foot, it will excite and direct the naturally occurring angiogenic factors in the body to the site of injury.
+“We were injecting biologic therapy into the foot as an adjunctive therapy to revascularization to observe healing in those wounds in a more timely fashion,” Dr. Shishehbor says.
+“This biologic attracts natural angiogenic factors to the wound area where healing is occurring.
+Injecting this biologic in the foot should stimulate and direct the naturally occurring angiogenic factors in the body to the site of injury.
 By doing so, we hope that we build new small blood vessels to improve perfusion.”

 Initial results from STOP-PAD show no effect on wound healing from JVS-100, measured at three months after the initial dose.
 However, Dr. Shishehbor says it’s too soon to close the book on the product.